-Sampling works for marine sediment generated from the reclaimed land area was on-going during the reporting period.
-The details of the marine sediment sampling, treatment and backfilling will be reported in the subsequent EM&A Reports upon completion.
+Sampling works and treatment works for marine sediment generated from the reclaimed land area was on-going during the reporting period.
+The details of the marine sediment sampling, treatment and backfilling will be reported in the Annual EM&A Reports.